-The financial statements have been prepared on a going concern basis which assumes that the Group and the Company will continue in operational existence for the foreseeable future.
-During the year, the Group incurred a loss after tax of \$1,546 (2016 loss of \$1,697), net operating cash outflow of \$599 (2016 inflow \$753) and is in a net current liability position as at 31 December 2017.
-As highlighted in the Strategic Report, the Group revenues decreased in 2017 although recurring revenues from royalties and support contracts increased and, despite reduced revenues, the Group generated a positive EBITDA result.
+The financial statements have been prepared on a going concern basis which assumes the Group and the Company will continue in operational existence for the foreseeable future.
+During the year, the Group reported a profit after tax of \$53 (2017 loss of \$1,546), net operating cash inflow of \$1,528 (2017 outflow \$599) and is in a net current liability position as at 31 December 2018.
+As highlighted in the Strategic Report, Group revenues increased in 2018 in particular recurring revenues from royalties and support contracts, the Group generated a positive EBITDA result, a positive Net profit after tax result and positive cash inflows from operating activities.